medavox/Skeleton-Bones/README.md

 # Using a Property Holder
 </div>

-**BonePropertyHolder** This is a fake View that can be added anywhere within the view hierarchy.
+**BonePropertyHolder** is a fake View that can be added anywhere within the view hierarchy.
 It has the sole purpose of acting as a property holder that can later be referenced by any View (Bone).
-The bone created for that view will then clone the properties of the BonePropertyHolder in order to define its own properties.
-This is usually done when multiple views share a same independent style or behaviour.
+That view's bone will then clone the properties of the BonePropertyHolder for its own properties.
+This is usually done when multiple views share the same independent style or behaviour.

 The BoneProperty holder can make use of the following properties.
 For a detailed description of the properties and their effects please refer to the property guide.
 <br/>